TR0N-ZEN/aboutLinux/basics/basics.md

 Each process next to other things, has a:
 + pid (process id)
++ ppid (parent process id; except for the _init process_)
++ list of things each pointing to child processes, each thin also contains a jobid, numbering the child processes starting from 1
-+ ppid (parent process id; except for the _init process_) The first process and so the parent process of all other processes is called the _init process_.
+The first process and so the parent process of all other processes is called the _init process_.

 A process gets its id from its parent process.